Phoenix has the best hiking, trail running, and mountain biking opportunities.

 - Longer: Tom’s Thumb to Bell Pass at McDowell Sonoran Preserve.

 If you’re ready to branch out more, you can read about hundreds of hikes all around Arizona on this Arizona Hiking blog.
-Or, you can use the trail routes and descriptions at Hike Arizona.
 On AllTrails.com, you can also filter the trails to show the activity you’re most interested in.

 Phoenix also has the nation’s largest municipal park, at South Mountain.
 It encompasses more than 16,000 acres and has 9 different official trailheads, leading to over 50 miles of trails.
-They have an interactive map of the trailheads, too.
+For an interactive map of the trailheads, click here.

 Getting There